-In May 2008, the Department of Environmental Affairs and Tourism and the South African National Parks completed the second year of implementation of the Infrastucture Development Programme, for which R541 million was made available over a four-year period.
-Implementation of the projects has started in earnest.
+In May 2008, the former Department of Environmental Affairs and Tourism and the South African National Parks completed the second year of implementation of the Infrastructure Development Programme, for which R541 million was made available over a four-year period.
 The programme had employed 1 357 people by May 2008.
 Some 50 SMMEs were empowered and transformation in the construction industry is actively supported.
 Some highlights include:

-- 145 tourism accommodation units were upgraded and many new accommodation units contructed in the various national parks. - 89 upgraded and new staff accommodation units were put in place in various national parks.
+- 145 tourism accommodation units were upgraded and many new accommodation units constructed in the various national parks - 89 upgraded and new staff accommodation units were put in place in various national parks.